pezi77/docs-as-code-workshop-fh/docs/source/index.rst

 .. note::

-   This is where we will write our docs today
+   This is the main page of our docs

 Contents
 --------